inspec/inspec-aws/docs/resources/aws_ecr_image.md

 #### Parameters

-The repository name and the image identifier must be provided.
+The repository name and the image identifier (either `image_tag` or `image_digest`) must be provided.
 The ID of the registry is optional.

 ##### repository\_name _(required)_